Friends make a bad place bearable, and a good place fantastic. Here are ten points to help newcomers and expats make friends in Belgium.

 Here are my 10 pointers on how you might go about finding people you want to start sharing a bit of your life in Belgium with:

-1) Ask friends to put you in touch with people who already live there.
+Ask friends to put you in touch with people who already live there

 Wine is my thing and if you read my article on wine education, I mention wine workshops held by R99 in Brussels.
 One of the things I love about wine and food is that they unite people from all backgrounds.
 If cooking is your thing, Mmmmh! do some good cooking workshops where you get to get your hands dirty and then eat the food all together around a large table.
 A couple of outings to the same place and you’re sure to see some familiar faces.

-I’m told this is what new neighbours did a couple of decades ago or perhaps it has something to do with a coffee advert which ran forever.
-Anyhow, it’s also a good idea to introduce yourself to your neighbours.
+I’m told this is what new neighbors did a couple of decades ago or perhaps it has something to do with a coffee advert that ran forever.
+Anyhow, it’s also a good idea to introduce yourself to your neighbors.
 They may not turn out to be your cup of tea but it’s always good to know who’s living around you and you never know, they may even help you in meeting new people or be fundamental in solving any domestic mishaps.

 Most importantly, it’ll take time till you find that group of people to share the ups and downs of life with you, but there’s no list for that.